ryanabaldwin/UPath/README.md

 │   │   └── lib/            # API client + type definitions
 │   └── ...
 └── backend/
-    ├── UPath.Api/          # ASP.NET Core 10 Web API project
+    ├── UPath.Api/          # ASP.NET Core Web API project
     │   ├── Controllers/    # HTTP controllers
     │   ├── Data/           # EF Core DbContext
-    │   └── Models/         # Entity classes
+    │   └── Models/         # Entity classes (User, Goal, Mentor, etc.)
     ├── db/                 # PostgreSQL schema, migrations, and seeds (source of truth) └── _legacy/            # Original Express/Node.js implementation (reference only)
 ```

+## Requirements (EARS Format)

+### Ubiquitous Requirements

+- The system shall ask questions about the user to understand their situation and goals.
+- The system shall log completion of goals and milestones.
+- The system shall list programs, scholarships, and guides in an intuitive way.

+### Event-Driven Requirements

+- When a student completes their profile setup, the system shall generate a list of recommended mentors.
+- When a student selects a recommended mentor or path, the system shall notify the mentor and provide the student an introduction to the platform.
+- When a student updates the progress towards a milestone, the student's mentor shall be notified and the student shall be taken to the next steps.
+- When a student selects a specific career pathway, the system shall display personalized connections to relevant financial aid opportunities.
+- When the student answers a question in the profile setup, the system shall ask related follow-up questions.

+### State-Driven Requirements

+- While the student is viewing the milestone dashboard, the system shall highlight overdue milestones.
+- While the student browses the career resource library, the system shall allow filtering of content by industry, education level, and format.

 ## Key Development Notes

 - **Schema changes**: Edit the SQL files in `backend/db/migrations/` and run `psql` manually.
 EF Core migrations (`dotnet ef migrations add`) are **not** used — the hand-written SQL files are the source of truth.
 - **Adding a new endpoint**: Create a controller in `backend/UPath.Api/Controllers/`.
-See `HealthController.cs` as a starting template and `_legacy/src/server.js` for the original request/response shapes.
+See `HealthController.cs` as a starting template.
 - **Frontend API calls**: All fetch logic lives in `frontend/src/lib/api.ts`.
-The base URL comes from the `VITE_API_BASE_URL` environment variable.
+The base URL comes from the `VITE_API_BASE_URL` environment variable (default: `http://localhost:4000`).
+- **CORS**: Allowed origins are configured in `appsettings.json` under `AllowedOrigins`.